 The traditional beauty school model often relies on the availability of federal loans to justify inflated tuition rates.
 If a student can borrow $20,000, schools are incentivized to charge $20,000.
 This results in a crisis where entry-level cosmetologists begin their careers burdened by loan payments that consume a significant portion of their initial earnings.

-LBA’s “Debt-Free” model operates on a “Double Scoop” philosophy: Save Big and Start Earning Sooner.5
+LBA’s “Lower-Debt” model operates on a “Double Scoop” philosophy: Save Big and Start Earning Sooner.5

 Direct Tuition Reduction: Instead of creating a complex package of loans, LBA offers massive upfront transparency.
 The “financial aid” is applied directly to the invoice as a discount.
 For example, the Cosmetology program, valued at a standard rate of ~$27,000, is offered at a discounted rate of ~$6,250 for eligible students.7